rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

     sprite.update(dt)
 $:END

 We might try it in a few places and see if the tests read better.
-But now now.
+But not now.
-The modification to the tests force us to check events.
+The modification to the tests forces us to check events.
 We do it like this:

 $:output:python:
 class StartScene(SpriteGroup):